Learn how to best adjust images with the Confluence editor and what results to expect in your Scroll Viewport help center.

 Scroll Viewport allows you to preview and check content before you go live.

 To avoid going back to Confluence to fix your already published images, we recommend you use the app’s article preview.

 The preview will give you an idea of the layout of your page on your Viewport site, even if the page and its changes aren’t part of the last site generation.

-Use the preview to see if you need to fix the width of images before going to Viewport.
+Use the preview to see if you need to fix the width or alignment of images.
 Once fixed, go to your site overview to update the site and bring the changes live.